-Over the past few weeks, I’ve been posting a YouTube video series called From Manuscript to Publication.
-The idea is to provide a bit of service to my fellow authors—in particular, those new to the publishing game.
+Over the past few weeks, I’ve been posting ideas with the intention of providing a service to my fellow authors—in particular, those new to the publishing game.

 Anyone familiar with my work most likely knows about my most recent novel, Whizzers, and for a couple reasons.
 First, I’ve been promoting it since well before the book launch, which was July 2019.
 But secondly, and probably more importantly, I wrote extensively about the launch process itself, both beforehand and afterwards.